dieharders/ai-text-server/README.md

 yarn server:prod
 ```

-The OpenBrew api server will be running on [https://localhost:8008](https://localhost:8008)
+The Obrew api server will be running on [https://localhost:8008](https://localhost:8008)

 \*Note if the server fails to start be sure to run `yarn makecert` command to create certificate files necessary for https.
 If you dont want https then simply comment out the 2 lines `ssl_keyfile` and `ssl_certfile` when initiating the server.